Akkeon/discord-css/README.md

 # discord-css
-Just the css i use for my discord, will be updated as it breaks because of updates
+Just the css i use for my discord, will be updated at times